open-education-hub/operating-systems/content/chapters/compute/lab/content/hardware-perspective.md

 This way, the OS tells the CPU what code to run on each CPU core so that it reaches a good balance between high throughput (running many instructions) and fair access to CPU cores.

 It is cumbersome for a user-level application to interact directly with the CPU.
-The developer would have to write hardware-specific code which is not scalable and is difficult to maintain.
+The developer would have to write hardware-specific code, which is not scalable and is difficult to maintain.
 In addition, doing so would leave it up to the developer to isolate their application from the others that are present on the system.
 This leaves applications vulnerable to countless bugs and exploits.